-Dr. Phillips Center Announces Updated Safety Protocols for Indoor Shows and Events
+Dr. Phillips Center Announces Updated Safety Protocols For Indoor Shows and Events

-Face coverings will be required for guests as well as documentation showing a negative COVID-19 test.
+These new policies will not apply to events at Frontyard Festival, presented by AdventHealthâ€”which will continue to offer live, outdoor entertainment through mid-December

-In an effort to create the safest environment for guests, artists, students and colleagues, the Dr. Phillips Center has announced that it is enacting a new policy.
+In an effort to create the safest environment for guests, artists, students and colleagues, the Dr. Phillips Center announces that it is enacting a new policy.

 Effective Friday, Oct.
 1 for all indoor shows and events, face coverings are required for guests-as well as documentation showing a negative COVID-19 test.
 Instead of a negative test result, guests can provide documentation showing their full vaccination status.